 Primary Insomnia:

-This form of lack of sleep arises due to physical or emotional stress, excessive travelling, or demanding work schedules and is a distinct illness of its own.
+This form of lack of sleep arises due to physical or emotional stress, excessive traveling, or demanding work schedules, and is a distinct illness of its own.

 Secondary Insomnia: